So many healthy gurus I have interviewed swear by Apple cider vinegar

 Unfortunately… many of these claims are not supported by science.

-Of course, absence of proof isn’t proof that something isn’t happening and anecdote often ends up becoming supported by science down the line.
+Of course, the absence of proof isn’t proof that something isn’t happening and anecdote often ends up becoming supported by science down the line.

 That being said, I wouldn’t hold my breath waiting for more studies, since research on natural health products like these are both few and far between.